deltachat/deltachat-pages/en/help.md

 all mails with a "Chat-Version" header to the DeltaChat folder.
 Normally, this would be done by the Delta Chat app.

-Enabling "Only Fetch from DeltaChat folder" makes sense if you have both:
+Enabling "Only Fetch from DeltaChat folder" makes sense if you have **both**:

 - enabled a server-side rule to move all messages with Chat-Version header to the DeltaChat folder, and
 - have set the "Show classic emails" setting to "no, chats only".